-- Production-grade abstractions — design tokens, mixins, and variants enable maximum reuse and systematic propagation of changes.
+- Production-grade abstractions — design tokens, style presets, and variants enable maximum reuse and systematic propagation of changes.

 Plasmic is a design tool to bridge the gap between design and engineering by enabling a designer-controlled single source of truth for visuals that ship in the final product, while allowing engineers to add just the logic/data/behavior needed to take the designs into production.
 Unlike a one-time code export, we allow the designer to continue iterating on the design, and have those new changes be seamlessly reflected in generated code without discarding the work developers have done.